supaglue-labs/supaglue/docs/docs/platform/overview.md

 There are two core access patterns when using Supaglue:

-1. **Managed syncs**: Syncing data from providers to a database Destination in your cloud.
+1. **Managed syncs (reads)**: Syncing data from providers to a database Destination in your cloud.
 Managed Syncs allows you to query third-party Provider data in your infrastructure.
-2. **Actions API**: Write real-time data synchronously to Providers using modern HTTP APIs.
+2. **Passthrough API (writes)**: Write real-time data synchronously to Providers using underlying native APIs.

+### Transformations

 Both access patterns operate on objects.

-## Data modeling

-There are three ways to data model objects in Supaglue:

-1. **[Entities](./entities/overview)**: You, the developer, define the data models.
-2. **[Objects](./objects/overview)**: Let you take the Provider's data model as-is.
-3. **[Common schema](./common-schema/overview)**: Lets Supaglue define the data model.

-Here's an example using Hubspot `organization` standard object:

-<ThemedImage
-alt="data models example"
-width="70%"
-sources={{
-    light: '/img/data-models-example.png',
-    dark: '/img/data-models-example.png',
-  }}
-/>

-Which data model you choose to adopt is based on the [integration patterns](../integration-patterns/overview) you are building into your product.

 ## Metadata APIs